kamilfranek/kamilfranek.github.io/_pages/about-kamil-franek.md

              alt="Kamil Franek Photo">
 </figure>

-Kamil Franek is a business analytics professional and owner & analyst at **kamilfranek.com**.
+Kamil Franek is a business analytics professional and owner & chief analyst at **kamilfranek.com**.

 Kamil has 15 years of experience in different analytics positions in finance, risk and also sales.